hayduke19us/simple_session/README.md

 ![Gem Version](https://badge.fury.io/rb/simple_session.svg)

 This is a drop in replacement for rack session.
 By default the session cookie is encrypted in AES-256-CBC and requires a secret which is recommended to be kept in an .env file or something similar.
+The session is also signed with an HMAC signature in a double ended fashion that prevents tampering.

 <a href='#install-sect'><h4>Installation</h4></a>